-Extended Validation (or EV) certificates, with their green address bar, are recognized as the highest standard in Internet trust.
+Extended Validation (or EV) certificates are recognized as the highest standard in Internet trust.
 In order to fully validate and issue an EV certificate several steps must be taken by the purchaser, as outlined below.

 In order to verify your EV certificate please submit the three document items listed below through your SSL.com account portal.